 Sambal oelek, too, is simple – just chilies, salt, vinegar, and water.
 It’s by far one of the simplest chili pastes around, but that doesn’t mean it loses out of flavor.

 So the big differences between sambal oelek and Sriracha can be boiled down to sugar and garlic, as well as how these ingredients are prepared.
 Sriracha is puréed into a relatively thick, but smooth hot sauce.
 Sambal oelek is made into a chunkier paste.

 So which is hotter?
 Sambal oelek or Sriracha?

-Both of these products rely on similar groupings of red chilies most common is red jalapeño peppers, so expect a medium level of spiciness for each.
+Both of these products rely on similar groupings of red chilies, the most common is red jalapeño peppers.
+So expect a medium level of spiciness for each.
 Though, not all is as simple as it seems.
 Those extra ingredients in Sriracha do dilute the heat slightly, so a sambal oelek that uses the same chilies can sometimes taste slightly hotter since the chili is more prevalent.

 Of course, any comparison on heat is thrown out the door if you’re considering homemade Sriracha or sambal oelek.
 Then it all comes down to the chili pepper choice and the amount used.
-One may be based on red serrano peppers (hotter than a jalapeño) while another may have stepped it up an entirely by using much hotter Thai peppers.
+One may be based on red serrano peppers (hotter than a jalapeño), while another may have stepped it up entirely by using much hotter Thai peppers.

 What about the taste?
 How different are the flavors between the two?

-Can you substitute Sriracha for sambal oelek (or vice versa)?
+Can you substitute Sriracha for sambal oelek?
+Or vice versa?